What are the admission requirements? What if I don’t meet those requirements?

 You may apply to FHU once you have completed your junior year of high school.
 Once you have submitted your application you should have your guidance counselor send a minimum 3-year transcript and any ACT,SAT, or CLT scores that you have up to this point.
 Once we have received your application, transcript(s), and test score(s), we will evaluate your scores against admission criteria.
 If you are admitted, you will receive a letter of acceptance.

 Every spring and summer the Office of Admissions hosts early registration events for incoming new students for the following fall.
 These events allow you to schedule a time to meet with an academic advisor and register for your fall classes.
 If you can’t join us for one of these early registration events, you can register over the phone.
 If you choose to register over the phone, notify your admissions counselor so he or she can send your file to the Office of Academic Success for evaluation.
 Once the academic advisor evaluates your file, he or she will write an academic prescription for you with course recommendations and contact you about setting up a registration appointment.

 What is the application deadline?

 We do not have an application deadline.
 We will make every effort to work with a student on his or her admission right up to the time that classes begin.
-There are advantages to early application, but students will not be penalized for submitting a late application.
+There are advantages to early application and admittance, but students will not be penalized for submitting a late application.

 Does FHU require the written portion of the ACT/SAT?